 3. the need to maintain a high journal standard and editorial policies.

-Interested persons can apply to become editorial board members by filling the Editorial Partnership form online.
+Interested persons can apply to become editorial board members by filling and submitting the Editorial Partnership form.

-All manuscripts submitted to Greener Journals go through a peer-review process that determines if a manuscript is fit or unfit for publication.
-Greener Journals requires that individuals who are highly competent and recognized in the particular field of the submitted manuscript review each manuscript.
-Manuscripts undergo a double blind peer review process.
+All manuscripts submitted to our editorial office go through a peer-review process that ensures a manuscript is fit and presentable.
+We require that individuals who are highly competent and recognized in the particular field of the submitted paper review each manuscript.
+Our editorial office conducts a double blind pre-publication peer review process and an open post-publication peer review Process.

-The Editorial Office will contact those reviewers that have been identified as qualified and the reviewers that may be recommended by the authors.
+Pre-publication Review: The editorial office team will contact two or more reviewers that have been identified as qualified and the reviewers that may have suggested by the authors.
 Once potential reviewers agree to read a manuscript, they are given a period to complete the review.
-Greener Journals ensures that at least two reviewers undertake the review.

 Appeals or complaints

-Equally, All complains by the Authors should first be addressed to the Editor of the journal who will try to resolve them following the Journal’s procedure.
-If the author believes that the complaint cannot be properly handled with the Editor, the authors should address the complaint to the Publisher.
+Any appeals or complains by the Authors should be addressed to the journal’s editorial office.
+The journal team will try to resolve them following the Journal’s procedure.

 Data fabrication/falsification, plagiarism, authorship, duplicate submission, duplicate publication, unethical citations, copyright infringement and non-compliance with regulatory standards affecting research.